 (5) If the Board requests a report the Board must, when deciding whether it is satisfied for the purposes of section 66B(1), take into account the matters referred to in subsection (3) as dealt with in the report.

-[Section 66C inserted by No. 2 of 2018 s.
+[Section 66C inserted: No. 2 of 2018 s.
 9.]

 Division 2 — Automatic cancellation